Diving in Key Largo

 Shallow to 25’

-This famed bronze statue is the highlight of John Pennekamp Park and the most visited underwater dive site in the world.
-Known for its giant brain coral specimens, the nine-foot statue of Jesus Christ rests gracefully under 20 feet of water, rising close enough to the water’s surface to be viewed by both snorkelers and divers.
+The bronze statue is the main attraction at John Pennekamp Park and is recognized as the most popular underwater dive site in the world.
+This nine-foot statue of Jesus Christ rests gracefully under 20 feet of water and is positioned close enough to the surface to be seen by both snorkelers and divers.
+The site is also renowned for its impressive giant brain coral specimens.

 Molasses Reef